Jerrold026/Wind_Turbine_Scada_Dataset/README.md

 These functions are designed to help you manipulate and analyze numerical values in your spreadsheets.
 Excel provides a wide range of math functions that cover basic arithmetic operations, statistical calculations, financial calculations, and more.

-●Sum Function (SUM): Description: Adds up a range of numbers.

-●Count Function (COUNT): Description: Count of values that are number, generally cells that contain number.

 ●Even Function (EVEN): Description: Used to round a number up to the nearest even integer.
 It is particularly useful when you want to ensure that a number is even, regardless of whether it's originally an even or odd number.